csdurfee/csdurfee.github.io/content/hot-hand.md

 max        3.054836
 ```

-There were 20 players with a z-score less than -2 versus only 2 players with a score greater than 2.

 ## The Eye Test
 I looked at which players had exceptionally high or low z scores.
 The names don't really make sense to me as an NBA fan.
 There were players like Jordan Poole and Jalen Green, who I think fans would consider streaky, but they had exceptionally un-streaky z-scores.
 I don't think the average NBA fan would say Jalen Green is less streaky than 97.5% of the players in the league, but he is (by this test).